 The liquid facelift is the latest trend in non-surgical aesthetic medicine.
-Simply put, it is a combination of advanced dermal fillers, such as Restylane, Pluryal, Juvederm, and Radiesse, and neurotoxins, such as botulinum toxin A in Botox or Dysport.
+Simply put, it is a combination of advanced dermal fillers, such as Restylane, Pluryal, Juvederm, and injectable fillers from Radiesse, hydrating fillers, such as Profhilo, and neurotoxins, such as botulinum toxin A in Botox or famous brand Dysport.
 It is also possible to have a liquid facelift procedure done without the neurotoxin component.

 The term “liquid facelift” is somewhat of a misnomer because it is not really a facelift.
 However, when a liquid facelift is done correctly and skillfully, it is possible to achieve an extremely satisfying outcome, albeit not of the same caliber as a surgical facelift.
 A liquid facelift is often recommended to patients who are anxious of undergoing surgical treatments, or who are simply not good candidates for surgery.

 The liquid facelift technique can significantly improve a patient’s appearance.
 It is effective in reducing the appearance of wrinkles and folds, contouring the face, and giving an overall youthful appearance.
 Repeat sessions are often necessary to obtain maximum benefits.